LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 DNS
 ***

-The Domain Name System (DNS) is an essential part of the Internet's infrastructure which maps people-friendly domain names like "www.lassosoft.com" to machine-friendly IP addresses like "127.0.0.1".
+:abbr:`DNS (Domain Name System)` is an essential part of the Internet's infrastructure for mapping people-friendly domain names like "www.lassosoft.com" to machine-friendly IP addresses like "127.0.0.1".
 Every URL entered into a web browser or email address entered into an email client requires consulting the DNS system to determine which server to submit the request or route the message